If the instrument doesn't play at all, there are a couple of things you can check yourself and often even resolve them as well.

 The prime reason would be a serious leak.
 This can either be caused by

 1. a crack

-4. a key which gets opened accidently or be bend.
+4. a key that gets opened accidentally or is bent.

-First check for the seal of the joint.
-To do so close all holes with your fingers, close the end of the bore with your thump and suck on the joint like you would try to suck on a bottle.
+First, check the seal of the joint.
+To do so close all holes with your fingers, close the end of the bore with your thumb, and suck on the joint like you would try to suck on a bottle.

-The skin of your fingers should be pulled towards the inside of the instrument and stay there, even after you stopped sucking.
-If the suctions disappear, you probably have a leak.
+The skin of your fingers should be pulled towards the inside of the instrument and stay there, even after you have stopped sucking.
+If the suction disappears, you probably have a leak.

-4. If a key is bend, contact us or a repairman you trust.
+4. If a key is bent, contact us or a repairman you trust.
 This can often be caused by transportation, even when it was sent in a case.
-Make sure that the instrument has no change to wiggle around when you ship an instrument.
+Make sure that the instrument has no chance to wiggle around when you ship it.
 We developed special plugs to prevent this from happening.

-5. If the problem only arises now and then it might be that you hid some keys by accident.
-This is often the case with the left hand Eb/B key on the top joint or the lower joint side H key.
+If the problem only arises now and then it might be that you hit some keys by accident.
+This is often the case with the left-hand Eb/B key on the top joint or the lower joint side H key.

 5. Look for screw or rod heads that stick out of the post.
 This is usually a clear indication that the pivot screw or rod did loosen itself and prevent the key from being in its proper place.

 This problem occurs sometimes on the top joint lower ring key E/B as well as the lower joint E/B key.
 Just turn the screw in again.